lavet13/vite-mdx-blog/readme.md

 - Bidirectional infinite scrolling

 ## Incomplete:
-- different stuctured routes in react app
-- switch to mongodb?
-- Query Key Factory
+- Invalidation and optimistic updates using useMutation
 - MDX
 - File upload(graphql?? express??)
-- First mutation
 - First subscription(probably EventStream, not sure)
 - Dockerize the app
+- Query Key Factory

 <!-- This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. -->
 <!---->